 • The plaintiff has suffered damages.

-Comparing Material Breach of Contract to a Minor Breach
+Determine whether it is a Material Breach or a Minor Breach

 During a breach of contract lawsuit, there are several key questions that every breach of contract attorney, as well as defendant and plaintiff, should ask.
-These questions can help to determine the merit of a case and the extent and scope of the alleged contract breach.
+The following questions are asked to help determine the merit of a case and the extent and scope of the alleged contract breach:

 • Was a contract established?